IAIO Qaher-313: Manned fighter aircraft

 According to Iranian government sources, the F-313 Qaher was designed and is indigenously produced in Iran by the Iran Aviation Industries Organization (IAIO), a division of the Ministry of Defense, and IRIAF.
 The project manager is Hassan Parvaneh.

 The aircraft design is a canard configuration.
-It is described as a stealth fighter built with advanced materials, a very low radar signature and with low-altitude operations capability.
-Qaher has a payload capacity of carrying two 2000 lb bombs, or greater number of smaller smart guided missiles, or at least 6 air-to-air missiles in the category of the PL-12.
+It was initially described as a stealth fighter built with advanced materials, a very low radar signature and with low-altitude operations capability that could carry either two 2000 lb bombs, multiple smaller smart guided missiles, or at least 6 PL-12 type air-to-air missiles; these claims were later debunked by numerous international experts.